 #3 Modernist buildings

-Spain has a beautiful architecture that reminds of the olden times.
-Although the buildings were built in the historic times, they remind of the beauty of true architecture, though not modern, they were pleasant to see.
+Spain has beautiful architecture that reminds of the olden times.
+Although the buildings were built in historic times, they remind of the beauty of true architecture, though not modern, they were pleasant to see.
 Here again, you can see the works of Antoni Gaudí, the famous Spanish architect.

 We just took a stroll around the areas in Barcelona and explored the city on foot.